This post may contain affiliate links. For my full disclosure see here.

 - No ‘pregnancy’ symptoms

-In the first trimester many women don’t gain weight and don’t get a baby bump, which many feel is a concern that baby isn’t growing correctly.
+In the first trimester many women don’t gain weight and don’t get a baby bump, which many feel is a concern that the baby isn’t growing correctly.

 The truth is, in first time expecting mothers, a bump normally doesn’t show up well into the second trimester.